 I think it’s easy.
 What do you guys think?

+Yes!
 I often hear a lot of people ask if they can prepare this sausage egg casserole recipe the night before and bake the following morning.
-The answer is YES!
 This is convenient all the time, but especially around the holidays when the last thing anyone wants to do is get up at 5 am to prepare breakfast for a family of 20.
 The holidays are exhausting enough, so a good make-ahead breakfast bake is always appreciated.

 There are two ways you can do this.